gizzmo/Default-Avatar/readme.txt

 	Add a plugin to give easyer access to set the avatars and enable / disable guess avatars.

-CHANGE LIST:
-	1.0
-		Inital Release
-	1.0.1
-		Rewrote code to fix some caching errors
-	1.0.2
-		fixed some more caching bugs

 ********************************************************************
 INSTALLATION:
 	1. Follow the following steps to make the changes to files.